dkharazi/oldnotes/basic_statistics/03_randomness_and_stochasticity.md

 - If we insert the same inputs into a function, then we will receive the same outputs no less than 100% of the time
 	- In other words, the random variables X and Y are deterministic of each other if every occurrence of X can be predetermined if we're given an occurence of Y, and vice versa

+## Randomness and its Relationship to Independence
+- Independence refers to a lack of any pattern associated with a given set of random variables
+	- Independence is a property of the relationship between a set of random variables
+- Randomness refers to a lack of determinism involved between a set of random variables (i.e. a process)
+	- Randomness is more of a property of the data sampling process

 ## Randomness and its Relationship to Determinism
 - If we assume that we are living in a deterministic world, then there is no "random" variable or stochastic process at all
 - In this case, "randomness" is merely used to represent what might happen given our limited knowledge